eaardal/cognitio/README.md

 ```

 - `editor` is the command to invoke when the "Edit" or "Edit Cognitio Config" buttons are used.
 In the example above, Visual Studio Code is used (similar to using `code .` on the terminal).
-- `cheatsheets` is a list of paths to where your snippets or cheatsheets are stored.
+- `cheatsheets` is a list of paths to where your snippets or cheatsheets are stored (mine can be found [here](https://github.com/eaardal/cheatsheets-and-snippets)).

 2. Set the `COGNITIO_HOME` environment variable to be the path to the directory where `cognitio.yaml` is stored.